Home Loans For Pensioners On Centrelink In Australia

 • Shared Equity Scheme in NSW

-Yes, you can get up to $10000, and in some states, you can get up to $20,000.
+Yes, you can receive up to $ 10,000, and in some states, you can receive up to $20,000.

 Yes, you can get a home loan if you are on NIDS or DSP income: